HISTORY PRIME

 Christopher Columbus

-The 1492 Voyage to the Americas
+The first voyage to the Americas and its world-changing consequences.

 Read Article